voideditor/void/HOW_TO_CONTRIBUTE.md

 	<summary> Building Locally (not recommended)</summary>
 If you're certain you want to build a local executible of Void, follow these steps.
 It can take ~25 minutes.

-Make sure you've already built Void first, then run one of the following commands.
+Make sure you've already entered Developer Mode with Void first, then run one of the following commands.
 This will create a folder named `VSCode-darwin-arm64` or similar outside of the void/ repo (see below).

 ##### Mac